A Generalist Audio Foundation Model for Comprehensive Body Sound Auscultation: Downstream Task Description

 \section{Downstream Task Description}

 Here, we provide a detailed description of all 16 tasks defined in the benchmark.
-These tasks are organized into four categories: \begin{itemize} \item \textbf{Binary Classification (Tasks 3, 13, 14, 15)}: Tasks that require predicting a binary outcome (normal/abnormal) from an audio recording. \item \textbf{Multi-Class Classification (Tasks 1-2, 4-9, 11-12)}: The tasks involve classifying an audio recording into one or multiple classes of several predefined categories. \item \textbf{Multi-Label Classification (Task 10)}: The task involves classifying an audio recording into one of several predefined categories. \item \textbf{Regression (Task 16)}: The task of predicting continuous values from audio data, such as the count of bowel sounds. \end{itemize} Below is a description of the downstream tasks performed using different datasets.
+These tasks are organized into four categories: \begin{itemize} \item \textbf{Binary Classification (Tasks 3, 9, 14, 15, 16)}: Tasks that require predicting a binary outcome (normal/abnormal) from an audio recording. \item \textbf{Multi-Class Classification (Tasks 1-2, 4-8, 10, 12-13)}: The tasks involve classifying an audio recording into one or multiple classes of several predefined categories. \item \textbf{Multi-Label Classification (Task 11)}: The task involves classifying an audio recording into one of several predefined categories. \end{itemize} Below is a description of the downstream tasks performed using different datasets.

-\paragraph{Task 1: SPRSound\_MC\_Record.} Task 1 involves ternary classification at the record level, with the objective of categorizing respiratory sound records into three classes: Normal, Adventitious, and Poor Quality.
+\paragraph{Task 1: SPRSound\_MC.} Task 1 involves ternary classification at the record level, with the objective of categorizing respiratory sound records into three classes: Normal, Adventitious, and Poor Quality.

-\paragraph{Task 2: SPRSound\_MC\_Record.} Task 2 involves multi-class classification at the record level, with the objective of categorizing respiratory sound records into one of five classes: Normal, CAS, DAS, CAS \& DAS, or Poor Quality.
+\paragraph{Task 2: SPRSound\_MC.} Task 2 involves multi-class classification at the record level, with the objective of categorizing respiratory sound records into one of five classes: Normal, CAS, DAS, CAS \& DAS, or Poor Quality.